About integer-valued variants of the theta and 6j symbols: Classical version

-The left, or right hand side of eq.~\ref{dualityidentity} defines the number $\gon(a,b,c,d)$ which is an integer for each admissible quadrilateral ---actually for each admissible quadruplet.
-In terms of $SU(2)$ representations, a quadruplet of non-negative integers (labelling irreps) is called admissible when the tensor product $a\otimes b\otimes c \otimes d$ contains the trivial representation.
+A quadruplet of non-negative integers (labelling irreps) is called admissible when the tensor product $a\otimes b\otimes c \otimes d$ contains the trivial representation { ---we shall say more about this notion in sec.~\ref{generalpolygon}.
+If the quadruplet is not admissible, $\gon(a,b,c,d)$ vanishes.}

-We already know that $\gon(a,b,c)$ is divisible by $(c+1)$, therefore each term of the sums (\ref{dualityidentity}) is also an integer, and, consequently, their sum $\gon(a,b,c,d)$ as well.
+{ Intuitively, one either couples the irreps $a$ and $b$ to give the possible $s$'s that, themselves, couple to the irreps $c$ and $d$, or one first couples $a$ and $d$, to give the possible $t$'s that couple to $b$ and $c$.
+This ``coupling'' can be interpreted in terms of composition of equivariant homomorphism (intertwiners) which are briefly discussed in section \ref{Hom-spaces}.} Using particle physicists parlance, one can say that $\gon(a,b,c,d)$ is invariant upon interchange of the $s$, $t$, and $u$ channels (the symbols $s, t, u$ refer to the Mandelstam variables introduced in the 50's to study duality properties in particle diffusion processes \cite{Mandelstam}).

+{ A combinatorial interpretation of the above quadrilateral function can also be given, along the same lines as the ones discussed for $\gon(a,b,c)$ itself in sec.~\ref{Oblades}, by drawing a square with either one diagonal or the other, by replacing edges and the chosen diagonal by wires relating the four corners, and interpreting each contribution to the above sums as a counting of the possible distributions of wire labels (obeying a marking constraint similar to the one discussed in \ref{Oblades}) among five directions: the four sides of the quadrilateral and the chosen diagonal.

+Some readers will have noticed that, up to a possible replacement of $\gon$ by the theta net of sec.~\ref{KauffmanTheta}, a single contribution to the above sums, like the term $\gon(a,b,s) \, \gon(s,c,d)/(s+1)$, is ubiquitous in recoupling theory and in the theory of spin networks where it appears as a normalization coefficient for one of the ``double triangles'' that make a tetrahedron (see sec.~\ref{classicaladmissibletetrahedra}).}